epfl-ada/ada-2024-project-spaghetti-raclette-tangyuan-horizon-nexus/README.md

 ### 4. Actor Fame & Network Analysis

 1. **Actor Network Visualization (completed)**:
-   - A network graph with nodes representing actors (scaled by movie rating) was generated, illustrating the influence of collaborations.
+   - A network graph with nodes representing actors (scaled by our success metric) was generated, illustrating the influence of collaborations.
 Edges represent shared movie appearances.

-2. **Planned Analysis (to do)**:
+2. **Planned Analyses (to do)**:
-   - **Centrality Metrics**: Compute metrics (e.g., degree, betweenness, closeness) to create an Actor Fame Score.
-   - **Community Detection**: Identify prominent actor communities and assess their impact on ratings.
-   - **Predictive Modeling (if time permits)**: Suggest potential actor networks for maximizing a movie’s success.
+   - **Community Structure Analysis**: Examine if certain actor communities have higher success rates by segmenting communities within the network graph.
+   - **Cut Set Analysis**: Assess if key connectors bridging multiple communities achieve more success, using cut set identification within the community graph.

 ### 5. Results & Interpretation (to do)
 We will compile insights from sentiment patterns and actor networks to define the optimal mix of emotional arcs and actor collaborations for high movie ratings.